ivankhau/Stylist-CV/README.md

 # Stylist-CV
 Stylist-CV is a Yelp/Instagram hybrid for hair stylist and tattoo artists.
 App was to be re-skinned with 2 versions, one for hair stylists, and another for tattoo artists.
+Swift 3.x.

 ## Functionality
 Find stylists (hair stylist/tattoo artists) in your area.
 See photos of work they've done, reviews, prices, and contact info.
 Uses your location to search for stylists and sorts them using a popularity algorithm.
 Chat is built in (includes push notifications using OneSignal).
 Firebase backend.
 Partial React Native port included.